haach/pizza/README.md

 At first I thought about using a react ui component libraries, like Evergreen, but eventually decided to create my components myself, because I wanted full control over their behaviour and I only needed a very limited amount of elements.
 (Also I really disliked the look of most of those libraries 🤫)

 Because I wanted to use some nice animations, I replaced the photo with this [pizza illustration](https://www.freepik.com/free-vector/pizza-slice-background_1168758.htm#page=1&query=pizza&position=46) from freepik.
-The (pizza mockups)[https://www.freepik.com/free-vector/colorful-round-tasty-pizza_3799722.htm] that i used for the creator are also from freepik.
+The (pizza mockup)[https://www.freepik.com/free-vector/colorful-round-tasty-pizza_3799722.htm] that i used for the creator is also from freepik.
 The challenge right away reminded me of this game I had in the early 2000s, [pizza connection 2](https://store.steampowered.com/app/599000/Pizza_Connection_2/).
 As a little homage, I wanted the pizza creator to go bit into that direction.

 ## 💻 Implementation